Backyard-Studios/Renderwerk/README.md

 ```

 This will remove all build artifacts, intermediate files, manually downloaded dependencies and tools.
 You need to run the setup script again to restore the workspace to a working state.

+### ⌚ Profiling

+If you want to profile the engine, you need to download the [tracy](https://github.com/wolfpld/tracy) profiler software (Look into the [prerequisites](#-prerequisites) section for the specific version).
+In order to start profiling, you first need to run the downloaded tracy executable and press "Connect".
+This will start listening for incoming connections.
+After that, you can start the engine and the profiler will automatically connect to the engine.
+Doing this will allow you to also profile the engine initialization process.
+Closing the engine, while the profiler is still connected, will also allow you to profile the shutdown process.
+Attaching the profiler while the engine is running is also possible, but it will not allow you to profile the initialization process.

 ## 📜 License